DataAccess2020/Class_exercise_1/README.md

 02 dataprep: data preparation for plots and regression 03 datavisualization: bar charts and regression models with tables
 Plots_img: PDFs of barcharts
-report: final report in HTML
+output: final report in HTML

 Individual contributions:
-- number of commits per person: Alba Proficuo_ 15; Erica Ravarelli_21
+- number of commits per person: Alba Proficuo_ 18; Erica Ravarelli_21
 - number of issues opened: 3;
 - number of pull requests opened: 4;
 - number of pull requests accepted and merged: 4;